Connect with others who understand.

 Beau’s Lines

-Beau’s lines are horizontal indentations that go all or most of the way across a fingernail.
-These lines most commonly occur when nail growth at the cuticle occurs at the same time the finger is injured or during a severe illness.
+Beau’s lines are horizontal grooves that run across the nail.
+These lines most commonly develop when nail growth at the cuticle occurs at the same time the finger is injured or during a severe illness.

 Transverse groove across the fingernail plate, characteristic of Beau’s line, indicating temporary disruption of nail growth.